Cloud-Automation-Partner/AWS-Cost-Optimization/setup/rds-setup.md

    - Insert and retrieve data to ensure the database is functioning correctly.

 ## Conclusion
 Your RDS instance is now set up and running.
-Proceed to the [Other Resources Setup Guide](other-resources-setup.md) to continue with this project setup.
+Proceed to the [s3-ebs-resources.md](s3-ebs-resources.md) to continue with this project setup.